marcin-wosinek/blog/_posts/2013-10-19-The-angular-way-MeetJs-Summit.md

 * dynamic components of html pages
 * complex forms - fields depending on each other
 * dealing with rest services
-* in short: boring business pages - on which probably most of us works daily
+* in short: boring business pages - on which probably most of us works every day

 ## Note:
-* point 1 \& 2 makes transition form legacy html page to hip one page apps really smooth:
+* point 1 \& 2 makes transition from legacy html page to hip one page apps really smooth
 * we can start writing new features of legacy system in angular
 * gradually refactor old code onto angular
 * up to removing all jQuery code or even backend rendering